All images © by Roberto Piperno, owner of the domain. Write to romapip@quipo.it.

 tried to reach an agreement with Vespasian and in December he agreed to abdicate; his praetorians

-however were not of the same mind and tried to stop the enemy immediately outside Rome; they
+however were not of the same advice and tried to stop the enemy immediately outside Rome; they

 eventually shut themselves in their barracks, where they were massacred by the enemy cavalry.